alvarolorentedev/C-Movie/solution.md

  - With an A/B test, we see an increase of 5% for the c-movie Algorithm users.

 ## Phase 1

+After validation that our algorithm improves the general engagement we need to expand on the long term solution, for this we are going to start the batch procesing platform (Datalake).

 ![image](https://github.com/kanekotic/C-Movie/assets/3071208/e5785059-e9ad-4f66-b6ed-38144fcb1025)